superRaytin/image-clipper/README.md

 });
 ```

+Or you can also create a new instance to do that.

 ### clipper.injectNodeCanvas(Canvas)

-Inject canvas implementation library into the context of instance.
-Can be used only on the sever-side Node.js.
+Inject canvas implementation library into the instance's context.
+You should use this only on the sever-side Node.js.

 Usage: